allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ![UI Testing bundle](/img/articles/2016-09-22-self-contained-ui-tests-for-ios-applications/test_target.png)

-We want to run UI tests as part of CI and also allow our developers to immediately see if their code changes are passing UI tests when they run tests manually.
+We want to run UI tests as part of CI and also allow developers to immediately see if their code changes are passing UI tests when they run tests manually.
 Thus we will not create a separate scheme for UI tests, but we’ll build and execute them as a part of Test action for our default scheme.